mkinach/cheatsheets/gdb-cheatsheet.md

 (gdb) set max-value-size unlimited
 ```

-* if core dumps are not being output, set soft limits to unlimited on your machine
+If core dumps are not being output, set soft limits to unlimited on your machine
 ```
-ulimit -Sc unlimited
+$ ulimit -Sc unlimited
 ```

 To generate a core dump on a hanging process
 ```
-gcore <pid>
+$ gcore <pid>
 ```
 or
 ```
-kill -ABRT <pid>
+$ kill -ABRT <pid>
 ```

-* you may sometimes get an error like the following:
+You may sometimes get an error like the following:
 ```
 __math_divzero (sign=1) at ../sysdeps/ieee754/dbl-64/math_err.c:70
 70      ../sysdeps/ieee754/dbl-64/math_err.c: No such file or directory.
 ```
-You can step over this exception by using the 'step' command
+You can step over this exception by using the `step` command

-* it may be worthwhile to try `DDD`, a graphical frontend for gdb and other debuggers
+It may be worthwhile to try `DDD`, a graphical frontend for gdb and other debuggers